ngtranminhtuan/classifier/README.md

 ![image alt text](<assets/confusion_matrix_epoch_80.png>)
 ![image alt text](<assets/metrics_plot.png>)

 I don't have GPU.
-We can speed up training and inference by parallel computing with accelerator(CUDA, TPU, DSP...) by using torch to device, and increase batch size(16, 32, 64, 128, 256... based on your VRAM).
+We can speed up training and inference by parallel computing with accelerator(CUDA, TPU, DSP...) by using torch to device, and increase batch-size(16, 32, 64, 128, 256... based on your VRAM).

-If your VRAM is not enough, let's decrease batch size.
+If your VRAM is not enough, let's decrease batch-size, image-size.

 ```bash